 This is a huge problem since OSA can have lifelong health impacts.
 If we wait to diagnose and treat until the patient has severe OSA every time they drift off, we’re letting them accumulate years of irreversible damage to their brains, hearts, lungs, immune systems, and endocrine systems.
 The earlier a patient gets treatment, the longer and healthier their lives will be.

 What can I, as a clinician, do with this information?

-Our patients are counting on us to ensure that they get accurate diagnoses so that they can improve their health.
-If sleep labs may be failing to diagnose 1/5-1/2 of our patients with OSA, we need to be advocates so that our patients can get care.
+Our patients are counting on us to ensure they get accurate diagnoses so they can improve their health.
+If sleep labs fail to diagnose one-fifth to one-half of our patients with OSA, we need to be advocates so our patients can get the care they need.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.